sector-f/jhmod/README.md

 2. Use `jhmod extract -f core.nvc -p samples/pathlist.txt` to extract the files into the current directory.
 Most (all?) files should be located in a `data` subdirectory.
-3. Build an "overlay" directory that mirrors the directory structure of the extracted paths.
-It only has to have the directories needed to place your modified game files.
-4. Put your mod files in this overlay directory.
-5. Copy the overlay directory tree into your JH gamedir such that your overlay directory has its `data/` directory adjacent to the `core.nvc` file.
+3. Create a folder in your JH game directory called `mods`
+4. Create a subfolder in your JH game directory that will contain your mod, say `coolestmod`
+5. Put some mod lua code into `mods/coolestmod/main.lua`.
+This will run when the game loads.
+6. Use the files created via `jhmod extract ...` to determine what lua tables to manipulate to achieve your desired effect.
-6. Viola you can test your mod.
+7. You can now test your mod.

+See [Modding](https://jupiterhell.fandom.com/wiki/Modding) on the Jupiter Hell Wiki for more information.

 ## License